mcmath/gulp-transform/README.md

-[Gulp][Gulp link] plugin for applying arbitrary transformations to file contents.
+[Gulp][Gulp link] plugin for applying arbitrary transformations to the contents of files.
 Useful for incorporating non-gulp functions and modules into your pipeline.
 Files may be in streaming mode or buffer mode.

 ## Install